 2. Review generation implementation

 How will you acquire reviews?
-You’ll need to determine whether you plan on using review management software or plan on requesting reviews manually.
+You’ll need to determine whether you plan to use review management software or plan on requesting reviews manually.

 You’ll need to:

 1. Set up review funnel (landing page with review site links – make it easy to leave reviews).
 Here’s a demo from Grade.us showing you the ins and outs of your review funnel.

 2. Set up email drip campaigns to automate review requests